-In bedrock and boulder channels, bankfull indicators typically include scour lines on the rocks, fine sediment deposition and potentially vegetation changes.
+In bedrock and boulder channels, bankfull indicators typically include scour lines on the rocks, fine sediment deposition, and potentially vegetation changes.

 Some settings call for creative bankfull measurement.
-This small entrenched channel in an agricultural field has a bankfull width equal to the stream bed width.
+This small entrenched channel in an agricultural field has a bankfull width equal to the stream bed width of just over 1'.